-(b) Issuance standards for permits.
-The authority or the [authority's authorized representative] agent of the authority shall uniformly treat each application, based upon the facts presented, free from improper or inappropriate considerations and from unfair discrimination and shall exercise no other discretion over the issuance of a permit under this section, except as provided in this section.
-All permits issued by the authority shall:

-- (1) Ensure maximum permissible use of the areas and facilities by appropriate distribution of users; - (2) Ensure proper, orderly, and equitable use of areas and facilities through scheduling and user controls; - (3) Ensure protection and preservation of areas and facilities by not overtaxing facilities; and - (4) Promote the health, safety, and welfare of the users of said areas and facilities. - (c) General provisions. - (1) Permits governing the use of public facilities and areas within the premises shall consist of the following types:(A) Group use; or - (A) Group use; or - (B) Special use; [or - (C) Temporary concession;] - (2) The authority or the [authority's authorized representative] agent of the authority may issue permits.
+- (b) Issuance standards for permits.
+The authority or the agent of the authority shall uniformly treat each application, based upon the facts presented, free from improper or inappropriate considerations and from unfair discrimination and shall exercise no other discretion over the issuance of a permit under this section, except as provided in this section.
+All permits issued by the authority shall: - (1) Ensure maximum permissible use of the areas and facilities by appropriate distribution of users: - (2) Ensure proper, orderly, and equitable use of areas and facilities through scheduling and user controls; - (3) Ensure protection and preservation of areas and facilities by not overtaxing facilities; and - (4) Promote the health, safety, and welfare of the users of said areas and facilities. - (c) General provisions. - (1) Permits governing the use of public facilities and areas within the premises shall consist of the following types: - (A) Group use; or - (B) Special use; - (2) The authority or the agent of the authority may issue permits.
 Permits shall be obtained from the authority.
-The current address of the authority is: [677 Ala Moana Boulevard, Suite 1001,] 547 Queen Street, Honolulu, Hawaii 96813.
+The current address of the authority is: 547 Queen Street, Honolulu, Hawaii 96813.
 Future change of address will be reflected on Hawaii community development authority's website (www.hcdaweb.org).
+The following conditions shall apply to all permits:
-The following conditions shall apply to all permits: - (A) Permits shall be issued on a first-come first-served basis; - (B) All responsible persons eighteen years of age or older shall be eligible to secure permits; - (C) Permits shall be requested no later than forty-five days before the requested permit date and, once issued, may be picked up between the hours of

-8:00 a.m. and 4:00 p.m. on State of Hawaii regular working days;

-- (D) Permits shall not be transferred; - (E) Persons or organizations to whom permits are issued are bound by the permit conditions stipulated on or attached to the permit and any applicable federal, state, and county laws, ordinances, rules, and regulations; - (F) The size of groups as well as the length of time any permit may be in effect may be limited by the authority or the [authority's authorized representative;] agent of the authority; - (G) Fees and charges as set by the authority shall be assessed for permits to defray the cost of park maintenance, special facilities, services, or supplies provided by the State, or to meet other conditions as the authority or the [authority's authorized representative] agent of the authority may prescribe to carry out the provisions of this chapter.
+- (A) Permits shall be issued on a first-come first-served basis; - (B) All responsible persons eighteen years of age or older shall be eligible to secure permits; - (C) Permits shall be requested no later than forty-five days before the requested permit date and, once issued, may be picked up between the hours of 8:00 a.m. and 4:00 p.m. on State of Hawaii regular working days; - (D) Permits shall not be transferred; - (E) Persons or organizations to whom permits are issued are bound by the permit conditions stipulated on or attached to the permit and any applicable federal, state, and county laws, ordinances, rules, and regulations; - (F) The size of groups as well as the length of time any permit may be in effect may be limited by the authority or the agent of the authority; - (G) Fees and charges as set by the authority shall be assessed for permits to defray the cost of park maintenance, special facilities, services, or supplies provided by the State, or to meet other conditions as the authority or the agent of the authority may prescribe to carry out the provisions of this chapter.
 Charges may be waived by the authority if, in its opinion, the waiver is in the public interest and benefits the State; - (H) Deposits.
-The authority or the [authority's authorized representative] agent of the authority may require a security deposit as a condition of issuing a permit.
+The authority or the agent of the authority may require a security deposit as a condition of issuing a permit.
 A deposit shall be collected from the applicant prior to issuance of the permit.
-This deposit is required to assure proper cleanup and restoration and shall be refunded by mail if the area used is cleaned and restored to the satisfaction of the authority or the [authority's authorized representative.] agent of the authority.
+This deposit is required to assure proper cleanup and restoration and shall be refunded by mail if the area used is cleaned and restored to the satisfaction of the authority or the agent of the authority.
 The amount of deposit shall be determined as follows:

-Activity/ Event Group Size Deposit 50 - 100 100 - 200 More than 200 Events requiring special conditions or equipment \$200 [400] \$500 [500] \$1,000 \$5,000+
+Activity/

+Event Group Size Deposit

+50 - 100 \$200

+100 - 200 \$500

+More than 200 \$1,000

+Events requiring special \$5,000+

+conditions or equipment